ddmng/ha2-firebase/README.md

 # ha2-firebase
-Hyperapp V2 test with Firebase
+Exploring the new Hyperapp V2 WIP.
+A test with Firebase interactions.